 We supply the full range of OTEC drag, disc and stream superfinishing systems and accessories including automated feed and separation units.
 We can also draw upon OTEC’s worldwide production integration and installation experience to ensure full satisfaction.

 Choosing a Machine Type:

 The range of mass finishing machines and options is endless.
+Deburring, fine grinding, smoothing, edge radiusing / honing and polishing can be optimised for perfect results, repeatable everytime.
+Often more than one finish can be achieved in a single process cycle to save even more time, for example deburr, smooth and edge radius a cutting tool in one go.
 To help you we are happy to process a test part free of charge.
 This will establish the best type of machine, media type, process combination and cycle time to achieve the finish you require.
 Typical choices could include:

 - Disc finishing: the rotation of the disc sets the polishing or grinding media in motion in the stationary drum.
 Contact between the workpieces and the media creates an intense finishing effect – up to 20 times faster than conventional vibratory systems.

 - Drag finishing: workpieces clamped to specially designed holders are dragged in a circular motion through media in a drum.
 High speed and high contact pressure often achieves edge rounding, smoothing and polishing in a single cycle.

 - Stream finishing: designed by OTEC for applications for which no satisfactory process previously existed.
 Tremendous processing forces enables selective removal of material faster than other surface finishing system.